SelwynLatog/pokemon-terminal-game/README.md

    pokemon.exe
    (Windows)

-## Note: Built with Windows-based includes, so Windows recommended.
-We had to present it via a Windows laptop.
-Don't torch me pls.
+## Note: Built with Windows-based includes.
+System API such as <windows.h> & <conio.h> will break on standard bash.
+Ironic because I built this on an old Pentium linux device running via Wine.
+But amateurish me did not think about multiplatform compatibility and the project was presented via a windows-based device.

 <img width="1135" height="636" alt="Pokemonss4" src="https://github.com/user-attachments/assets/03ba8a7b-b3be-4575-b600-01edab284284" />